 Let’s be honest: COVID-19 has made us feel pretty uncomfortable.
 The pandemic has had a profound impact on all of us, in so many ways.
 Being connected with ourselves, our community, what surrounds us/our natural world helped us stay healthy pre-COVID.
 These connections have suffered due to the pandemic and need to be rebuilt – whether we have vaccines or not.
-That’s why the theme for this year’s World Values Day is Reconnecting.
+That’s why the theme for the 2021 World Values Day was Reconnecting.

 Intrigued to learn more?
 Just read on.